Protecting Online Card Payments: Explore PSD2 and 3D Secure

 However, PCI DSS requires merchants to implement security controls to protect cardholder data and prevent fraud, and 3DS can be considered a security control that can help merchants in protecting online card payments.

-Implementing 3DS is one way to mitigate the risk of fraud and comply with certain PCI DSS requirements.
+Implementing 3DS is one way to mitigate the risk of fraud and comply with specific PCI DSS requirements.
 However, merchants should evaluate their risk appetite and use multiple layers of security to protect their transactions from fraud.

 3 Benefits of Implementing 3DS